- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Yes, Nassau gets three designations on this list!
 Living in Nassau gives you the chance to experience everything this beautiful oasis has to offer, and expats take full advantage.
 There are a vast number of historic sites to visit, like the beautifully restored Villa Doyle as well as the Pirates of Nassau Museum.

-Best for: Those who prefer a more metropolis location with other expats combined with the benefits of a relaxed island lifestyle
+Best for: Those who prefer a metropolis location among other expats combined with the benefits of a relaxed island lifestyle

 Freeport, Grand Bahama

-The vast variety of natural activities that Freeport has to offer makes it an ideal location for those who like to stay active, and you see many expats ready to get a mortgage to purchase a Freeport home.
+The wide variety of natural activities that Freeport has to offer makes it an ideal location for those who like to stay active.
+You’ll see many expats ready to get a mortgage for a Freeport home.

-The Peterson Cay National Park is an excellent place to visit for bird watching as it’s recognized as an “Important Bird Area” due to its large number of Bridled Terns.
+The Peterson Cay National Park is an excellent location for bird watching, as it’s recognized as an “Important Bird Area” thanks to its large number of Bridled Terns.
 The Rand Nature Centre is also a popular attraction to take in the wondrous natural beauty that Freeport has to offer amongst expats from all over the world.

 The Exumas